 Sebastian Hasani Paramo is the son of Mexican immigrants.
-His work has appeared in Pleiades, Front Porch Journal, Prelude, Huizache, upstreet, North American Review, & other places.
-His reviews and interviews have appeared in American Literary Review, American Microreviews & Interviews, and Up the Staircase Quarterly.
-He holds an MFA from Sarah Lawrence College and lives in Denton, Texas, where he is a teaching fellow in the doctoral program at the University of North Texas.
+His writing has appeared in or is forthcoming in Cosmonauts Avenue, Southwest Review, Iron Horse Literary Review, Salt Hill, Huizache, & other venues.
+He has received scholarships and awards from Sewanee Writers’ Conference, Bread Loaf Writers’ Conference, and the Vermont Studio Center.
+He holds an MFA from Sarah Lawrence College and lives in Denton, Texas as a teaching fellow in the doctoral program at the University of North Texas, where he is the Managing Editor for American Literary Review.
 He co-founded the Pegasus Reading Series in Dallas.
 Learn more about him here.

 ASSISTANT POETRY EDITOR: